slipwalker/ES-Restful-API-Testing-Challenge/README.md

    - Docker version should be at least 1.6.0
    - Docker environment should have more than 2GB free disk space
-   - Maven should be installed
+   - Maven should be onboard

 To run the tests just type the following command in the terminal window: